The one question I regularly get asked from clients, colleagues, and friends is: “How did you build your coaching business to where it is today?”

 Whenever I show up at events like WDS, I’m absolutely certain I’ll recoup the investment (probably on the first night).

 You have to go to where your clients are.
 Not to sell them, but to deeply understand who they are, what their pain points are, and how you can best serve them.

 IMPLEMENT: Choose a conference, workshop, or event to attend in the next 90 days.
 Purchase a ticket or flight to make sure your commitment is set in stone.
 Go to where your clients are.
 They certainly aren’t going to come to your house or apartment (that you haven’t left in the past four days).

 3. Bring Awesome People Together

 This is one of my very favorite things to do.
-I frequently host client appreciation events, dinner events, or just a potluck in the park with other inspiring entrepreneurs.
-This year alone I’ve hosted or co-hosted multiple events in Portland and one event in Nashville.
+I frequently host client appreciation events, dinner events, or a potluck in the park with other inspiring entrepreneurs.
+I’ve recently hosted or co-hosted multiple events in Portland and one event in Nashville.